The majority of self storage enquiries now start online, as a result the first real impression people get of your business is your website.

 - What are the people like, will you want to work with them?

 - Do they use a CMS (e.g. WordPress) that allows you to edit content?

 - How much do they charge, is it competitive and within your budget?

 - Do their service levels match your needs – How quickly do they respond?

-If you’d like any recommendations, please feel free to reach out to us and we can point you in the direction of some recommended storage web design agencies.
 Also, don’t forget a website redesign is a great stage to reassess your online marketing efforts, so please don’t hesitate to get in touch with us if you have any questions, or if there are any areas where you could make improvements.